t94j0/mwnn/README.md

 **Viewing Public Keys**
 /seekeys - This will display all connected user's keys.
 Always be sure that the keys you see here match what the other user's see.
 To exit, press Ctrl-q

+# TODO:
+* Add Viper to allow default configuration files
+* Add key generation under a new cobra name so that the user can use `mwnn keys create` as well as `mwnn keys list`
+* Random TODOs in the codebase